JjBenjamin87/Module_10_JERBEN594_FTO2403_GroupB_Jeremy-Benjamin_SDF10/README.md

 API's three main components are:
 * **API client** assembling and directs an API request .

-* **API server** sends the correct endpoint on the API server for processing, it handles authentication, validating input data, retrieving or manipulating data from a database, and returning the appropriate response to the client
+* **API server** sends the correct endpoint on the API server for processing, it handles authentication, validating input data, retrieving or manipulating data from a database, and returning the appropriate response to the client.

 * **API response** the data or information that is returned from a server when an API request is sent, examples of common components:
     * **Body**